Mouse support for Dr Tempus :)

 This allowed the mouse to move a little bit on screen, though your game-loop will always reset it to the cx, cy location instead.

-So I tried tweaking the code to comment that part out (the sprSetPos call), and instead replace it with some inline asm code to read the current sprite#2 location and place it in cx and cy vars, as below:
+So I tried tweaking the code to comment that part out (the sprSetPos call), and instead replace it with some inline asm code to read the current spritePlease login to see this link. location and place it in cx and cy vars, as below:

 I 'think' the logic of the code I added is fine, but when I try to rebuild and run the game, I run into problems: